 We cordially invite the public to call and inspect.

-One merchant displayed a Christmas give-away in 1886: "Purchasers of holiday goods at George H Curry's secure a chance to win an elegant prize of an oil painting" which was displayed in his store window.
+One merchant displayed a Christmas giveaway in 1886: "Purchasers of holiday goods at George H Curry's secure a chance to win an elegant prize of an oil painting," which was displayed in his store window.

-"Of vegetables, fruits and relishes (Fisher displayed) brussel sprouts, mushrooms, string beans, green peas, pineapples whole in cans, olives, roquefort cheese, relishes, jellies, jams...and everything...which would contribute to the pleasure of Christmas."
+"Of vegetables, fruits, and relishes [Fisher displayed Brussel sprouts, mushrooms, string beans, green peas, pineapples whole in cans, olives, roquefort cheese, relishes, jellies, jams...and everything...which would contribute to the pleasure of Christmas."

 Delightful story of Prescott, AZ's first Christmas in 1864.
 Residents opened their homes to all.

-#PrescottAZHistory publishes a new article four times a month on Sundays.
-Follow the blog in one of the following social media to be sure you get the latest article!
+Follow the blog on one of the following social media platforms to be sure you get the latest article!

 Want more Prescott history?
 Join the "Celebrating Historic Prescott" group.